-(1) Represents the fixed amount that we have agreed to pay for the services of these two named executive officers under the management services agreement and excludes the amount of any bonus to such officers paid by CCG, which bonus amount(s) we will not be required to reimburse CCG.

-(2) Our executive officers may participate in the benefit plans of Constellation and its affiliates.
+Represents the fixed amount that we have agreed to pay for the services of these two named executive officers under the management services agreement and excludes the amount of any incentive awards (1) paid to such officers by CCG, which award amount(s) we will not be required to reimburse CCG.
+Our executive officers may participate in the benefit plans of Constellation and its affiliates.
 There are no CEP benefit plans under which such officers may participate.
+(2)